mlnotes2718/dbt-practice/DBT Notes.md

 - Desired location option (enter a number): 1 for US and 2 for EU

 **Example**

-The following is an example, the process is teh same except that we use service account.
+The following is an example, the process is the same except that we use service account.
 ```text
 % dbt init liquor_sales
 09:09:22  Running with dbt=1.9.2